RESEARCH STARTER

 Overview

-Organometallic chemistry is a very old area of chemistry that has become increasingly important since the 1950's.
+Organometallic chemistry developed in the nineteeth century and has become increasingly important since the 1950s.
 The field is now recognized as a separate area of chemistry.
-To understand better the basic definition of organometallic, one may refer to a periodic chart of the elements.
+To better understand the basic definition of organometallic, one may refer to a periodic chart of the elements.
 On the periodic chart, there is a solid line that runs diagonally down the chart on the right-hand side.
 Any element to the left of this line is traditionally classified as a metal, and any element to the right of the line is classified as a nonmetal.

 The definition of organometallic chemistry is sometimes extended to include any compound in which carbon is bonded to an element less electronegative than carbon itself.
-This means that, in order for a compound to be considered an organometallic, the carbon atom must attract electrons to itself better than does the other element.
-Under this definition, metalloids and even nonmetals bonded to carbon could be classified as organometallic compounds.
+This means that, for a compound to be considered an organometallic, the carbon atom must attract electrons to itself better than the other element.
+Under this broader definition, some metalloids—and rarely certain nonmetals—bonded to carbon may be included, though this is not widely accepted in standard classifications.
 The list of organometallic compounds and their uses is virtually inexhaustible.

 One way of classifying organometallic compounds is by the type of bonding occurring between the metal and carbon atom.
 The most common type of organometallic compound involves covalent σ bond formation between the carbon atom and the metal.
 A normal covalent bond involves the sharing of a pair of electrons between the carbon atom and the metal.